-I love this quote but, as someone with a strong sense of morality, I’ve always struggled to understand it.
-Yet slowly, especially through my travels, I’m beginning to discover that, actually… there is no such thing as right or wrong.
+I love this quote but, as someone with a strong sense of morality and ethics, I’ve always struggled to understand it.
+Yet slowly, especially through my travels, I’m beginning to discover that there is no such thing as right or wrong.

 Hear me out.
 Over and over again, I met people with wildly different belief systems than mine.
 Beliefs that sometimes seemed to pit against my core values.
 But what makes me so enlightened to say that I’m right and they’re wrong?

 My moral values were turned upside down when I was invited to stay in a conservative Muslim household in India.
 The first time we left the house together, I watched in shock as the women put on their burqas, covering their bodies from head to toe with only the eyes showing.
 These poor women, I thought, are living in a culture that tells them their bodies are shameful.
 This is extreme sexism and oppression of women!

 As a Western feminist, if something looks like it’s forcing people to conform to a predetermined standard or disempowers a group of people, I consider it bad or backward.
 Essentially, “wrong.”
 But how do I know that’s what’s really happening?
 Who am I to look at a culture I’m not a part of and think I know what’s best for others?

 And then, I realized that even though I’d never met a burqa-wearing Muslim before, I’d made assumptions about Muslim women and the meaning of the burqa.
 The women I met made a conscious, free choice to wear the burqa when they went out.
 Who was I to impose my own sense of righteousness upon them?
 I had to step outside of the bubble of my own beliefs to consider that we are each a product of our own life experiences and culture.
 I may disagree, but to say that my perspective is objectively correct and another is wrong is elitist, ignores context, and prevents true connection with others.